 Currently, NOAA is made up of six line offices — National Weather Service, National Marine Fisheries Service, National Ocean Service, Office of Ocean and Atmospheric Research, National Environmental Satellite, Data and Information Service, and the Office of Program Planning and Integration.
 For more information about NOAA, visit http://www.noaa.gov.

-The Office of National Marine Sanctuaries, part of NOAA's National Ocean Service, manages the National Marine Sanctuary System, a network of fourteen marine protected areas that encompass more than 600,000 square miles of marine and Great Lakes waters from Washington State to the Florida Keys, and from Lake Huron to American Samoa.
-The network includes a system of 14 national marine sanctuaries and the Papahānaumokuākea and Rose Atoll Marine National Monuments.
+The NOAA Office of National Marine Sanctuaries, part of the National Ocean Service, manages the National Marine Sanctuary System, a network of fourteen marine protected areas that encompass more than 620,000 square miles of marine and Great Lakes waters from Washington State to the Florida Keys, and from Lake Huron to American Samoa.
+The network includes a system of 15 national marine sanctuaries and the Papahānaumokuākea and Rose Atoll Marine National Monuments.

 The NOAA Office of National Marine Sanctuaries conducts, sponsor and facilitates research to better understand ecosystems and cultural resources in marine sanctuaries, their changing condition, and the significance of threats.
 The sanctuary system uses conservation science to support policy decisions, develop effective response capabilities, evaluate management practices and support broader NOAA-wide responsibilities for marine conservation and management.
 Science priorities are identified within national marine sanctuary management plans and are necessary to protect and conserve sanctuary resources, manage risks, reduce threats and respond to unexpected events.
 Science, education, outreach and policy development work together to raise awareness and prompt effective action that will address ocean problems.